aleck31/xPA/README.md

 # xPA - eXtra Personal Assistant

 xPA is a comprehensive personal assistant designed to help with daily management tasks, focusing initially on finance management and  schedule management.
 The system is cloud-based with a web interface and leverages GenAI capabilities to enhance user experience.

 ## Overview

 xPA aims to be an intelligent personal assistant that helps users manage their daily lives more efficiently.
 By leveraging AI capabilities, xPA provides a natural and intuitive interface for managing finances, schedules, and more.

-## Key Features
+## Current Key Features (Phase 1)

+- **User Authentication & Management**: Registration, login, and profile management
-- **Finance Management**: Budget creation, expense tracking, income recording, and financial analysis
+- **Finance Management (FinancialBrain)**: Budget creation, expense tracking, income recording, and financial analysis
-- **Schedule Management**: Event creation, reminders, and calendar views
-- **AI-Powered Assistant**: Natural language processing for commands and queries
+- **GenAI-Powered Assistant (Myners)**: Natural language processing for commands and queries
 - **Multi-platform Access**: Web interface with responsive design for desktop and mobile browsers

+## Planned Features (Phase 2 & 3)

+- **Data Management**: Import/export functionality, backup and restore options
+- **Schedule Management (TimeGuardian)**: Event creation, reminders, and calendar views
+- **Cross-functional Integration**: Financial events to calendar, expense forecasting
+- **Document Management**: Store and organize important documents
+- **Goal Tracking**: Set financial and personal goals with progress tracking
+- **Family Sharing**: Shared budgets and expenses with permission management
+- **Mobile Application**: Native Android app with offline functionality

 ## Technology Stack